signalfx/splunk-otel-collector/docs/getting-started/linux-standalone.md

 ### Command Line Arguments

-Following the binary command or Docker container command line arguments can be specified.
-Command line arguments take priority over environment variables.
+After the binary command or Docker container command line arguments can be specified.

+> IMPORTANT: Command line arguments take precedence over environment variables.

 For example in Docker: